MalloyDelacroix/DownloaderForReddit/README.md

 This client-id and client secret will be entered in the 'Imgur Client Information' dialog box accesed through the settings menu.

 Imgur will allow you 12,500 downloads per day.
 Your remaining Imgur credits can be viewed by clicking 'Imgur Credits' in the help menu.

+##### Reddit Video Posts:

+Due to the way they are hosted by reddit, video's that are downloaded from v.redd.it will be two files, one video and one audio.
+In order for the application to merge the two files into one playable video after download, [FFMpeg](https://www.ffmpeg.org/) must be installed and on the system path.

+Please see this [wikiHow article](https://www.wikihow.com/Install-FFmpeg-on-Windows) for more information on how to install FFmpeg on a Windows system.

 Installing The Downloader For Reddit